jadecobra/python_tdd_exercises/source/functions.rst

   the test passes

-* I add one more assertion_ to see what happens when I call the function_ with no inputs
+* I add one more :ref:`assertion<AssertionError>` to see what happens when I call the function_ with no inputs

   .. code-block:: python
     :lineno-start: 83